-- the Board has established authority limits for management, which, if proposed to be exceeded, requires prior Board approval; - the Board has adopted a compliance procedure for the purpose of ensuring compliance with the Company's continuous disclosure obligations; and - the Board has adopted a corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices.
+- the Board has established authority limits for management, which, if proposed to be exceeded, requires prior Board approval; - the Board has adopted a compliance procedure for the purpose of ensuring compliance with the Company's continuous disclosure obligations; and - the Board has reviewed its corporate governance manual which contains other policies to assist the Company to establish and maintain its governance practices.

 The Company has formalised its approach to risk management by documenting all material business risks in a risk map and allocating ownership for material business risks to the Managing Director and management of individual material business risks to senior management and individuals within the organisation.
 The risk map is reviewed by management and updated on a quarterly basis and presented to the Board.
 All risks identified in the risk map are reviewed and assessed by management and the Board at least annually.
+The Board however does not have an internal audit function.

-The categories of risk reported on as part of the Company's risk management systems are: reputational; strategic; corporate governance; new investment; existing investment control; development projects; sale of investments; finance; operational risk; compliance and regulatory; legal; tax and personnel.
+The categories of risk reported on as part of the Company's risk management systems are: reputational; strategic; corporate governance; new investment; existing investment control; development projects; sale of investments; finance; operational risk; compliance and regulatory; legal; tax, environmental, economic, social sustainability and personnel.